pranavpr/cardinfo.github.io/_posts/2019-03-27-best-credit-cards-of-2019-in-india.md

   - 1% on domestic, 2% on international if redeemed for statement credit
   - 4% on domestic, 8% on international if redeemed for Air Miles
 - Lounge Access: Unlimited domestic and international airport lounge access for both primary and add-on card members
-- Stay 4 consecutive nights and get 4th night complimentary at participating hotels
+- Stay 4 consecutive nights and get 4th night complimentary at participating hotels, twice in a year
-- Complimentary Meet & Assist service and one-way luxury airport transfer to or from airport, twice per calendar year
+- 25% off on Meet & Assist service and 20% off on airport transfer to or from airport in APAC
 - Other benefits: Golf Program, Taj Epicure Plus Plan & InnerCircle Silver membership, Overseas Medical and Air Accident Insurance Cover etc.

 #### 4. Standard Chartered Ultimate Credit Card